WHAT IT IS

 There are two types of genetic "edits" or mutations: (1) somatic and (2) germ-line.
 [National Institutes of Health] It is important to know that:

-August 2017: The first successful editing on human genomes in the U.S. was performed.
+August 2017: The first successful editing with CRISPR on human genomes in the U.S. was performed.
 [National Geographic]

 WHY IT MATTERS

 SOCIAL: Scientific developments often receive much attention in the media and public.
 Often, these technologies are not fully realized and will start to become functional decades later.
 It is critical for the public to understand what exactly the advancement is and what it could mean for future generations.

 Opinion 1: ILLEGAL AND IMMORAL

 Against the law

 Human germ-line modifications (using genetically altered embryos or gametes to produce a child) are banned in 29 countries.